andreaferretti/ganzo/README.md

 * `discriminator-dropout`: the amount of dropout to use between discriminator layers - leave unspecified to avoid using dropout
 * `discriminator-layers`: how many layers to use in the discriminator
+* `discriminator-layer-size`: size of the discriminator layers, for models with a constant layer size
+* `discriminator-maxout-size`: size of the pool in maxout layers (when present)

 ### Loss